 MoILHSA seeks consultant services for an Environmental Standards Specialist of the PIU to perform tasks laid out in the present TOR.

-MAIN OBJECTIVE OF THE ASSINGMENT
+MAIN OBJECTIVE OF THE ASSIGNMENT

 The Environmental Standards Specialist (ESS) shall ensure adequate environmental performance of the Project.
 Specifically, the ESS will ensure that the Project is carried out in consistency with the Environmental and Social Standards of the WB and in accordance with environmental and social instruments (Environmental and Social Management Framework-ESMF, sub-project specific Environmental and Social Management Plans-ESMPs and/or Infection Control and Waste Management Plans – IC WMPs).